ludwigtomas/notifier/README.md

 <br>

 ## :point_right: Supervisor setup
+There are 4 different processes that need to be run by supervisor
 - <b>laravel_horizon</b> - for managing queues
 - <b>pulse_check</b> - check VPS status (Ram, CPU, Disk, etc.)
 - <b>pulse_work</b> - for showing visual representation of the data